THE-Engineering/export-from-the-ums-import-to-auth0/docs/application-features.md

 All of the tasks have a step to _generate validation JSON_ which takes a few seconds to compare users according to particular criteria before writing JSON files

-You can also build the image using Dockerfile `validate.Dockerfile`
+Build the image using Dockerfile `validate.Dockerfile`.
+Refer to [Set-up](application-set-up.md#building-the-validate-docker-image)

 With additional configuration the application can [push the validation JSON files into GitHub](pushing-validation-json-files-into-github.md)